costikid/poemly/README.md

 ## Setup

 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `npm install`in the root folder
-3. `node index.js` to start the server
+3. `nodemon index.js` to start the server
 4. Go to frontend folder.
 Run `npm install`. `npm run serve` to start the Vue JS app

 - Requires dependencies (backend)